 Hair bands and forehead chains can also be re-purposed for the shorthaired bride.
 Why not wear one across the forehead or even ‘Alice’ style?
 They won’t need to be nested into long hair and you could even change your look around between ceremony and reception.
 I just adore this Twenties Charm hair band.

 Another hair accessory to consider for your wedding day is definitely a chain headpiece.
 They look perfect on bobs and slick short styles and are easy to attach with a few Kirby grips.

 Whilst we’re talking about Kirby grips, a little tip from recent photoshoots is to use two grips placed in an X in a section of hair that you’ve pulled taut and then put your hair accessory over the top.
 This creates tension and adds a little extra security to hold the weight of your tiara or headpiece.

-Aside from these sparkly options, flower crowns and garlands also look excellent on short-haired brides so I hope you agree with me that however short your hair might be, you’ll never be short on options for wedding day hair accessories!
+Aside from these sparkly options, flower crowns, hair flowers and garlands also look excellent on short-haired brides so I hope you agree with me that however short your hair might be, you’ll never be short on options for wedding day hair accessories!

 Comments will be approved before showing up.